qualcomm-linux/pkg-qcom-sensors/README.md

 - **build-debian-package.yml**: Builds the Debian packages.
 - **pr-pre-post-merge.yml**: Executes during PR and after merge.
 - **promote-upstream.yml**: Promotes the package to a new upstream release.

-## Getting in Contact

-For support or inquiries, contact sbeaudoi@qti.qualcomm.com.

 ## License